 What is the process?

 Submit a written request

 You must submit a signed, written request to your doctor or nurse practitioner.
-If you are unable to write, another adult can sign the request on your behalf under your clear direction.
+If you are not able to write, another adult can sign the request on your behalf under your clear direction.
 This adult must: